zhz-yan/opemax_vitraj/README.md

 This is the code for "Performance Evaluation of Appliance Identification Methods under Open-Set Conditions in Non-Intrusive Load Monitoring".

+**It is worth mentioning that, in our practical tests, the results of the OpenMax method were, in some cases, even worse than those of SoftMax Thresholding.
+This finding aims to argue that in NILM tasks, some image-based feature methods, such as the HSV VI features studied in this paper, may achieve promising results in closed-set conditions.
+However, they tend to fail in open-set testing, where unknown loads are introduced.
+Even with the introduction of well-known OSR techniques from the computer vision field, no improvement was observed.
+This conclusion suggests a need to rethink the OSR problem within NILM.**

 ## Requirements
 ```bash
 pip install torch torchvision